 So many of those script consultants turn their noses up at script coverage services, mostly as a way to sort of “poo-poo” the more affordable “script coverage service” in order to show how awesome and necessary their more expensive, more in-depth script consultant services are.

-And below, for the first time, I’ve compiled some of our favorite myths about script coverage which are perpetuated by many script consultants.
+And below, for the first time, I’ve compiled three of our favorite myths about script coverage which are perpetuated by many script consultants.
 If you hear any of these from a screenplay consultant, hide your wallet!

 Myth: “Script consulting gives you more than what you get with script coverage”

 I might be drinking too much beer, but from where I sit, the average struggling screenwriter looking to improve her script usually doesn’t have enough money to buy a round of drinks on Saturday, let alone $1200 to spend on script notes.

-I’ve used a couple of these script consultants in the past, and flat out, let me tell you – a lot of them are good.
+I’ve used a couple of these script consultants in the past, and flat out, let me tell you – some of them are decent.

 But what I really needed to improve my script at that point was just a few different perspectives on what was working, and what wasn’t.
 And then a suggestion or two on which direction to go when rewriting.

-I needed a read or two, not a full-blown script consultant package.
+I needed a read or two, not a full-blown script consultant / script guru package.

 Script coverage offers perspective in a much more affordable way, because for the price of one script consultant going over my script with a fine-toothed comb, I can order script coverage from 5 -10 different script readers, all of which are sure to have totally different backgrounds, (as different humans are wont to do.)

 And each of those readers are going to give me a different take on my script.
 From those different “soundings,” I can choose the script notes I think are coming up in a pattern, and can ignore the rest.